meharwaheed/speedocarwash-adonisJs/README.md

 # speedocarwash-adonisJs
-This is a online car wash booking app in Adonis Js NodeJS
+This is a online car wash booking app in Adonis Js NodeJS.
+AdonisJs is a framework of NodeJs and very similar to Laravel.